jhelvy/jKeyboard/README.md

 1. The `jKeyboard_wasd.json` file contains the settings for my WASD custom keyboard, which I use with a Mac Mini
 2. The `jKeyboard_mac.json` file contains the settings for my Macbook.

-The only difference between the two is that the main `jKeyboard_wasd.json` has a couple [extra shortcuts](#wasd-specific-keys) that work with my WASD keyboard.
+The only difference between the two is that the main `jKeyboard_wasd.json` has a couple [extra custom commands](#wasd-specific-keys) that are specific to my WASD keyboard.
 Otherwise, I use the `jKeyboard_mac.json` settings for my laptop or any standard Apple keyboard.

 ## Installation (mac)
 1. Download [Karabiner-Elements](https://pqrs.org/osx/karabiner/) and Install.